ethanhe42/channel-pruning/README.md

 2. Start Channel Pruning
     ```Shell
     python3 train.py -action c3 -caffe GPU0
-    # or log it with ./run.sh python3 train.py -action c3 -caffe GPU0
+    # or log it with ./run.sh python3 train.py -action c3 -caffe [GPU0]
-    # GPU0 could be 0,1,2,3 ...
+    # replace [GPU0] with actual GPU device like 0,1 or 2
     ```
 3. Combine some factorized layers for further compression, and calculate the acceleration ratio
     ```Shell